slevy14/git-tutorial/README.md

 `git stash` saves all changes on the working tree without creating a new commit.
 This is necessary to switch branches without committing. `git stash pop` restores the most recently stashed changes to the working tree.
 `git branch [BRANCH NAME]` creates a new branch.
 Without the branch name, `git branch` lists all branches.
 `git switch [BRANCH NAME]` switches the working directory to the desired branch.
 `git merge [BRANCH NAME]` merges a desired branch into the current branch.
 This is done by using the last commits from both branches as parent commits and attempting to combine them.
-Often, this will result in conflicts that can be solved using vim or another text editor.
+Often, this will result in conflicts that can be solved using Vim or another text editor.
 `git rebase [BRANCH NAME]` takes the commit history of one branch and effectively "replays" it onto the most recent commit of the current branch.
-This can also result in conflicts that the user must solve using vim or another text editor.
+This can also result in conflicts that the user must solve using Vim or another text editor.
 `git log` shows you the full commit history of your project.
 `git log --graph` shows you the same information, but split into branches.